binayjy8/CSS-PR-2/README.md

-binay bhusan mohanta is the project abo
+binay bhusan mohanta is the project abou